Wedding Registry: How to Create a Free One (2026 Guide)

 Build Your Wedding Registry Today

 Your guests want to give you something meaningful.
 Make it easy for them and enjoyable for you.
-A free wedding registry on Ouish lets you add items from any store, accept cash contributions, and share one link with everyone — no matter where in the world they are.
+A wedding registry free of fees on Ouish lets you add items from any store, accept cash contributions, and share one link with everyone, no matter where in the world they are.
+Plan to also create a dedicated wedding wishlist page so guests can find everything in one place.

 Create your free wedding registry and start adding the things that will build your life together.